Error analysis of tau-leap simulation methods: Weak error analysis

-The above equation can be viewed as a linear system by letting $x$ enumerate over $\L$ and treating $v(t,x) = v_x(t)$ as functions in time only.
+The above equation can be viewed as a linear system by letting $x$ enumerate over $\LL$ and treating $v(t,x) = v_x(t)$ as functions in time only.
 It can even be viewed as finite dimensional because of the conditions on the intensity functions $A_k^V$.
 That is, recall that $A_k^V(x) = 0$ for all $x$ outside the bounded set $\Omega_{\gamma}$ (see Section \ref{sec:red_kin}); thus, for any such $x \notin \Omega_{\gamma}$, $v(t,x) = v_x(t) \equiv f(x)$, for all $t > 0$.

 For concreteness, we now let $M$ denote the number of reactions for the system under consideration.
-For $k,\ell \in [1,\dots,M]$ and $x \in \L$ let
+For $k,\ell\in[1,\ldots,M]$ and $x \in \LL$, let

 represent approximations to the first and second spatial derivatives of $v(t,x)$, respectively.
-For notational ease, we have chosen not to explicitly note the $V$ dependence of the functions $v(t,x)$, $D_k(t,x)$, or $D_{k\ell}(t,x)$.
+For notational ease, we have chosen not to explicitly note the~$V$ dependence of the functions $v(t,x)$, $D_k(t,x)$ or $D_{k\ell}(t,x)$.

-The following lemma, which should be viewed as giving regularity conditions for $v(t,x)$ in the $x$ variable, is instrumental in the proof of Theorem \ref{thm:weak_mdpt_bound}.
-The proof is delayed until the end of the section.
+The following lemma, which should be viewed as giving regularity conditions for $v(t,x)$ in the $x$ variable, is instrumental in the proof of Theorem~\ref{thm:weak_mdpt_bound}.
+The proof is delayed until the end of the section. \begin{lemma} Let $v(t,x)$, $D_k(t,x)$ and $D_{k\ell}(t,x)$ be given by (\ref{eq:v}), (\ref{eq:D_k}) and (\ref{eq:D_kl}), respectively, and let $T > 0$.
+There exists $K_1 > 0$ and $K_2 > 0$ that do not depend upon $V$ such that